What are Dentures?

 Eating and speaking with dentures might take some practice, especially since a bulky and loose feeling is not uncommon as the muscles of your cheeks and tongue learn to hold your dentures in place.
 Over a period of time, your denture will need to be revised due to normal wear.

 Caring for your dentures is a simple process.
 When handling your dentures, stand over a folded towel or basin of water before being placed in a denture cleanser soaking solution or in plain water Never use hot water, which can cause them to warp.
 Also, brush your dentures daily to remove food deposits and plaque and help prevent them from becoming stained.
 You also should brush your gums, tongue, and palate every morning with a soft-bristled brush before you insert your dentures.
 This stimulates circulation in your tissues and helps remove plaque.

-For more information about dentures or any other dental service, call our office at 325-692-3344 in Abilene, Texas for an appointment with our dentist.
+For more information about dentures near Abilene, Texas, call our office at 325-692-3344 to schedule an appointment with a dentist.

 Implant-Supported Partial Dentures

 If you’re missing only a few natural teeth, an implant-supported partial denture provides retention that is superior to that of traditional dentures, allowing you to bite, chew and talk properly – without the visible clasps.
 The partial denture can be fixed or removable.
 Both are good options, and the best option for you may depend on your personal needs and what your dentist recommends.
 For both types, the partial denture is held in place by titanium implants, which are secured into the jawbone for a sturdy hold.

 Traditional dentures can often become loose, causing chewing and speaking problems.
 But with lock-in dentures from your Abilene Dental dentist, stability problems are not a concern.
 With a simple procedure, we can create dentures that “lock in” using a customized combination of holding caps and snap-on components.